arrowse/theforge/src/weeks/week4.md

 ## whoops (the series)

-1. Silkscreen was misaligned pads were only half scraped, and the drill holes were randomly out of place
+1. Silkscreen was misaligned, pads were only half scraped, and the drill holes were randomly out of place
 2. I forgot to remove the UV laser lens cap causing it to paint thick blotches rather than thin lines
 3. I remembered to take the cap off this time, but the silkscreen lines were still a bit thick.
 At this point, I didn't want to use too many resources, so I was content to solder it until Alisa decided to check our boards for shorts.
 It